geoboom/facemask-workshop/README.md

 1. Open up a new terminal and type `cd facemask-workshop` to navigate to the project's root folder.
 1. In the root folder, navigate to the **frontend subdirectory** by typing `cd frontend`.
-1. Type `npm install` to **install the frontend project dependencies**.
+1. Type `npm install` to **install the frontend project dependencies** specified in `package.json`.
 This might take a while so grab a coffee :coffee:.
 1. Once the dependencies have finished installing, type `npm run dev` to **run the website's server** (`nextjs`).
 1. Visit `localhost:3000` in your browser to **see the website live!**